 Where were you born and raised and, if it was someplace else, when and why did you come to Loudoun?

-What was your first experience in business and how did you get into your current line of work?
+Tell us about your current business/nonprofit, and how you got into your current line of work.

 Have you had any special mentors or inspirations that influenced your career?

 I had two mentors in my full-time job at the Survey, both were incredible supervisors and scientists.
 Joyce was so vital in helping me understand the importance of scientific rigor, as well as the value of experience and historical knowledge.
 Patty was always listening to my crazy new ideas and willing to challenge the status quo, seeking to move things forward.
 By learning the best that both of them had to teach, I feel I’ve learned to balance the need to honor our history while paving pathways ahead.